day8/re-frame-async-flow-fx/README.md

 First, it does indeed mean encoding the state machine in "code" (and letting the generator function be the state machine).
 In clojure, we have a preference for "programming in data".

-Second, coding (in javascript) a more complicated state machines with a bunch of error states and cascades will ultimately get messy.
+Second, coding (in javascript) a more complicated state machines with a bunch of failure states and cascades will ultimately get messy.
 Time is like a liquid under pressure and it will force it way out through the cracks in the abstraction.
 History tells us to implement state machines in a table driven way (data driven way).

 So we choose data.

-But it would be fairly easy to create a re-frame version of redux-saga.
+But it would be quite possible to create a re-frame version of redux-saga.
 In closure we have core.async instead of generator functions.
-That is left as an exercise for the reader.
+That is left as an exercise for the enthusiastic reader.